 “Some spend their whole lives climbing the ladder of success,” he once said, “only to find the ladder is leaning against the wrong wall.”

 May your ladder rest upon a wall to your higher purpose.
 May no rung be weakened by ambition and “busyness" and instead made strong by vision and self-determination.
 That’s the Merton Way.

-Tim Gilbert, founder of Merton Way, is a father, writer, songwriter, and an average yogi.
-He holds degrees from University of Wisconsin-Madison, Johns Hopkins and Regis University.
-He has founded and sold two companies and was named Chief Marketing Officer of the Year by CMO Institute.Work With Tim
+Tim Gilbert, founder of Merton Way, is a father, writer, songwriter, and average yogi.
+He earned degrees at University of Wisconsin-Madison, Johns Hopkins, and Regis University.
+Tim has founded and sold two businesses, turned around three companies as interim CEO or president, and named Chief Marketing Officer of the Year by CMO Institute.Work With Tim